FilipeMCruz/playlist-maker/README.md

 Usage: playlist-maker [OPTIONS] --query <QUERY>

 Options:
-  -i, --input <INPUT>        Directory with songs to query from (can be repeated if needed) -o, --output <OUTPUT>      File to write the playlist to (if not specified send to stdout) -p, --playlist <PLAYLIST>  Path to playlist to be used in the query (can be repeated if needed) -q, --query <QUERY>        Query to execute
+  -i, --input <INPUT>        Directory with songs or file with indexed songs to query from (can be repeated if needed) -o, --output <OUTPUT>      File to write the query results to (if not specified send to stdout) -p, --playlist <PLAYLIST>  Path to m3u playlist to be used in the query (can be repeated if needed) -q, --query <QUERY>        Query to execute
   -h, --help                 Print help information -V, --version              Print version information